-Green light indicates that controller is updated with correct firmware version, it is set as primary controller and is activated, meaning license is found by software.
+Green light indicates that controller is updated with correct firmware version, it is set as primary controller and is activated, meaning license for corresponding controller is found by software.

 Green light with X indicates that controller is updated with correct firmware, it is set as primary controller but software does not find proper license for connected controller.

 Orange light indicates that controllers firmware version is not correct.
 Update firmware of controller.